What is Kundalini Yoga?

 R400 for 5 classes (Valid for 2 months)

 If you would like to be on the Kundalini Yoga mailing list please complete the mailing list form

 What to wear

-You may chose to cover the head with a non-static, natural cloth (like cotton or silk) and with the hair up is recommended.
-The idea is to move the energy upwards and keep it in the body rather than allowing it to leave through the head, or crown center.
+You may choose to cover the head with a non-static, natural cloth (like cotton or silk) and with the hair up is recommended.
+The idea is to move the energy upwards and keep it in the body rather than allowing it to leave through the head or crown centre.

 What to bring

 There yoga mats in the studio but you are welcome to bring along your own.